deno750/TSP_Optimization/README.md

 ## Overview
-This is a project for the cours Ricerca Operativa 2 taken by prof. Matteo Fischetti in the a.y.
+This is a project for the course Operations Research 2 taken by prof. Matteo Fischetti in the a.y.
 2020/2021

 This project focuses on solving TSPs with different algorithms